NBA's Nets suspend Irving at least five games in anti-semitism furore

 "Such failure to disavow anti-semitism when given a clear opportunity to do so is deeply disturbing, is against the values of our organization, and constitutes conduct detrimental to the team.
 Accordingly, we are of the view that he is currently unfit to be associated with the Brooklyn Nets."

-Silver was pleased that Irving and the Nets had since announced he and the team would make $500,000 donations to groups working to eradicate hate, Irving admitting the film had a "negative impact" on the Jewish community.
+Silver was pleased that Irving had since announced he would make a $500,000 donation to groups working to eradicate hate, Irving admitting the film had a "negative impact" on the Jewish community.

-But the commissioner pushed for an apology that was not forthcoming when Irving appeared at a later press conference and said only that he took responsibility for the post.
+But the commissioner pushed for Irving to offer an "unqualified apology" and denounce "the vile and harmful content contained in the film he chose to publicize."

+That didn't happen when Irving appeared before reporters at the team's training facility on Thursday, and the Nets determined he needed to do more.

 "We have decided that Kyrie will serve a suspension without pay until he satisfies a series of objective remedial measures that address the harmful impact of his conduct," the Nets said.
 "And the suspension period served is no less than five games."